ax-ri/axc/README.md

 * a rhythm is introduced with the symbol `!` followed by a number; this number represents the duration of the rhythm.
 Conventional rhythms numerals are used (e.g. 4 is the quarter note, 8 is the eighth note etc.), please refer to [this Wikipedia article](https://en.wikipedia.org/wiki/Time_signature#Time_signature_notation) for more details.
 For instance: `!4`, `!8`, `!12`
 * a pitch is written using [scientific notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation).
 Both latin and letter symbols are allowed (e.g. `a`, `b`, `c` or `do`, `re`, `mi`).
 Accidentals can be written using `+`, `#`, `s` for sharp and `-`, `b` `f` for flat.
 For instance: `a5`, `la5`, `d4+`, `sol4b`.

-  Chords are written with the keyword `chord` followed by the list of pitchs, for instance `chord(c4 e4 g4)`
+  Chords are written with the keyword `chord` followed by the list of pitches, for instance `chord(c4 e4 g4)`

 #### Sound

 A sound is then written as the juxtaposition of a rhythm and a pitch, for instance: `!4 c4`, `!8 la3`.
+Note that you can use parenthesis as a shortcut to specify the rhythm for several pitches, for instance: `!8 (c e g)` (instead of `!8 c !8 e !8 g)`).

 You can write several sounds to play sequentially, forming a _list of sounds_, for instance: `!4 c4 !4 e4b !4 g4 !4 chord(c4 e4b 4)`.